 - Session management or update – After a successful session setup, there may be a change in session properties.
 Session management may also include call transfer.

 - Session Termination – In the end, all media-related resources free gracefully.

 SIP Network elements.

 The SIP network has nodes for registering a SIP client to the network and routing the calls.
-There are following network elements n the VoIP network.
+The following network elements are in the VoIP network.

-User Agent – This is the application of IP phone, that initiates or termination a call.
+User Agent – This is the application of an IP phone, that initiates or termination a call.